Credentials: M.A. in Counseling Psychology

 M.S. in Biotechnology Program (in-person)

 M.S. in Applied Biotechnology (online)

 Phone: (608) 265-0773 office

 M.S. in Biotechnology Program Office

 505 South Rosa Rd, Suite 118

 Prior to joining the Masters in Biotech Program, Bryan was a member of University Relations at Western Michigan University where he served as the school’s first University Web Manager.
 He was a leader in defining the visual identity and information architecture for the WMU homepage and many of its primary web sites.
-Bridging the gap between the news and communications office and the central information technology group, Bryan led initiatives at WMU that included e-commerce, online learning, streaming media and web usability.
+Bridging the gap between the news and communications office and the campus information technology division, Bryan led initiatives at WMU that included e-commerce, online learning, streaming media, and web usability.

 Bryan has a B.A. from the University of Michigan, Ann Arbor and an M.A. in Counseling Psychology from Western Michigan University.